 The Hope Fund program enables underserved Palestinian youth, many from refugee backgrounds, to benefit from an undergraduate education in the United States.
 The program provides grants (financial assistance) to promising, academically qualified but financially challenged students from Gaza, the West Bank, and Jerusalem, to assist them in competing more successfully for scholarships to pursue their undergraduate studies in the United States.

 This program does not guarantee U.S. college admission or a scholarship.
-This program provides assistance and support to students who are qualified for and very interested in future study in the United States but would otherwise not be able to afford the high cost of preparation courses, testing, application fees, etc.
+This program provides assistance and support to students who are qualified for and very interested in future study in the United States but would otherwise not be able to afford the high cost of application fees.

-AMIDEAST will provide students with the following range of educational advising, test preparation and testing services
+Amideast will provide students with the following range of educational services:

 - Advising sessions on undergraduate study in the U.S. and the application process